narrowin/ansible-mikrotik/README.md

   * variable starting with prefix `routeros_` indicates it's a variable defining a routeros configuration
   * variable ending with suffix `_interface_bridge` indicates it's a config option which applies to api/cli endpoint `/interface/bridge`

+## For production usage

+In production make sure you use ssl-api (disable cleartext), ansible-vault and if possible ssh key-based auth.

 ### How to enable API with SSL in mikrotik devices

 First generate the required SSL certs executing `ansible-playbook playbooks/mikrotik-generate-ssl-certs.yml`